ktym/covid19/docs/help-en.md

 4) Recombination of variants were not considered.

 Some variants may emerge though recombination events.
 It is difficult to distinguish whether mutation(s) emerged by recombination or parallel evolution when the number of mutations is limited.
-Indeed, many recombination events are reported for the SARS-CoV-2 genomes, particularly for the Omicron variants ([[Ou et al., 2022|https://doi.org/10.1038/s41392-022-00992-2]]).
+Indeed, many recombination events are reported for the SARS-CoV-2 genomes, particularly for the Omicron variants ([Ou et al., 2022](https://doi.org/10.1038/s41392-022-00992-2)).
 Since various nucleotide substitutions accumulated in the genomes of Omicron variants, recombination of Omicron variants could be easily detected.
-Before the Omicron strain arose, one of the few examples of recombinant strains reported was the XC variant, a recombination of the Delta and Alpha mutants detected in Japan ([[Sekizuka et al., 2022|https://doi.org/10.7883/yoken.JJID.2021.844]]).
+Before the Omicron strain arose, one of the few examples of recombinant strains reported was the XC variant, a recombination of the Delta and Alpha mutants detected in Japan ([Sekizuka et al., 2022](https://doi.org/10.7883/yoken.JJID.2021.844)).
 The lack of consideration of recombination is one of the limitations of this study.

 ## Reference